cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 {SnapshotExtensionPayload, ...}
 ```

-Add `extensions` field to snapshot `Manager` for extension snapshotters. `multistore` snapshotter is a special one and it doesn't need a name because it is always placed at the beginning of the binary stream.
+We add an `extensions` field to snapshot `Manager` for extension snapshotters.
+The `multistore` snapshotter is a special one and it doesn't need a name because it is always placed at the beginning of the binary stream.

 ```go
 type Manager struct {